canarytrace/documentation/docs/references/troubleshooting.md

 ---

-Do you found some mistake or have any questions, [please create issue](https://github.com/canarytrace/documentation/issues/new/choose), thanks 👍
+Do you find mistake or have any questions?
+Please [create issue](https://github.com/canarytrace/documentation/issues/new/choose), thanks 👍